Welcome to today's edition of the Rush 24-7 podcast.

 Many of these people are unemployed.

-Many of you had food stamps didn't have any money to pay back a mortgage.
+Many of these people with food stamps didn't have any money to pay back a mortgage.

 This keeps happening until the crash happened.